RajuAhamedUsa/Employee-App-Backend/README.md

 # Employee-App-Backend
-Backend part of Employee-App repository
+Backend part of Employee-App repository .

+Used : NodeJs and MySQL Database